AndrewDass1/NOTES/Docker/Docker Commands.md

 ```
 docker ps -l
 ```
-This command shows which containers are running on a default port
+This command shows which containers are running on a default port.

 9. Inspecting a Docker Container:
 ```